olvaffe/olv-notes/graphics/apis/glsl.md

 - 5.2.
 Array Operations
 - 5.3.
 Function Calls
 - 5.4.
 Constructors
+  - texture-combined sampler constructors
+    - a `sampler2D` can be constructed from a separated pair of `sampler s` and `texture2D t` through `sampler2D(t, s)`
+    - VK only
 - 5.5.
 Vector and Scalar Components and Length
+  - vector components
+    - `{x,y,z,w}`
+    - `{r,g,b,a}`
+    - `{s,t,p,q}`
 - 5.6.
 Matrix Components
 - 5.7.
 Structure and Array Operations
 - 5.8.
 Assignments
 - 5.9.
 Expressions
 - 5.10.
 Vector and Matrix Operations
+  - Multiplications of two matrices or one matrix and one vector is defined in `Expressions`
+    - A right vector operand is treated as a column vector.
+A left vector operand is treated as a row vector.
+    - the rule is the same as in math.
+    - the number of columns of the left operand must be the same as the number of rows of the right operand.
+    - the result has the same number of rows as the left operand and the same number of columns as the right operand
 - 5.11.
 Out-of-Bounds Accesses
 - 5.12.
 Specialization-Constant Operations

 ## Chapter 6.
 Statements and Structure

 - 6.1.
 Function Definitions
+  - functions can be overloaded
 - 6.2.
 Selection
 - 6.3.
 Iteration
 - 6.4.
 Jumps